ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 ### The Configuration File

-The hardhat config here `hardhat.config.js` is already setup to run against `optimism-kovan` and `optimism-mainnet` networks.
+The hardhat config here `hardhat.config.js` is already setup to run against `optimistic-kovan` and `optimistic-mainnet` networks.

 ### The .env File